ohmyzsh/ohmyzsh/README.markdown

 If you would like to override the functionality of a plugin distributed with Oh My Zsh, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

+If you want to override a theme or use your own, make sure to name it `XYZ.zsh-theme` not `.zsh`.

 ## Getting Updates

 By default, you will be prompted to check for upgrades every few weeks.
 If you would like `oh-my-zsh` to automatically upgrade itself without prompting you, set the following in your `~/.zshrc`: